 “He loves to be with his pack wherever he lives.”

-The Siberian Husky is a dog attached to the family he lives with as he associates it with his pack.
+The Siberian Husky is attached to the family he lives with, as he associates it with his pack.
 Therefore, this breed can live in a flat but become quite destructive if not controlled.
-If no garden or outdoor space is available, the Siberian will often be taken for walks as Exercise is essential for its mental and physical well-being.
+If no garden or outdoor space is available, the Siberian will often be taken for walks, as Exercise is essential for its mental and physical well-being.

 Tolerance of being alone